vermas40/Weightify/README.md

 </p>

 # Current State & Offline set up process
 The application is currently not deployed on the web, owing to time limitations and other commitments.
-However, it can still be setup on any local machine fairly easily.
+However, it can still be setup on any machine fairly easily.
 To achieve that, the below steps would have to be followed:
-- Install docker on your system and make sure it is running
+- Install docker on the machine you would like to run the app on and make sure it is running
+- Open a terminal or CMD on the machine
-- Clone the repository to your system using this command:
+- Clone the repository using this command on the terminal/CMD:
 <br> git clone --recurse-submodules https://github.com/vermas40/Weightify.git
-- Change the directory to the path where the repository is cloned
+- Go inside the application folder using cd
-- Run this command:
+- Run this command once inside the folder:
 <br> docker-compose up
 - Put this address: http://0.0.0.0:4567 in your browser and you are ready to go!